AmitPandey-Research/solution-amit-pandey/SUBMISSION.md

     - `code_agent.py`: A versatile agent that generates and executes Python scripts.
 It can be used for a variety of tasks, including:
         - Performing statistical analysis on the provided datasets (Car and Country data).
         - Generating distribution visualizations based on the data.
-        - Handling general programming or code-related queries by creating and running appropriate Python scripts.
-        Its primary mechanism involves using an LLM (GPT-3.5-turbo) to generate Python code based on the user's prompt, saving this code to a temporary script, and then executing it to produce results, which can include textual output (like statistical summaries) or trigger the creation of visualization files.
+        - Handling general programming or code-related queries by creating and running appropriate Python scripts: to produce results, which can include textual output (like statistical summaries) or trigger the creation of visualization files.
     - `router.py`: Analyzes user queries and directs them to the appropriate agent.
     - `memory.py`: Manages conversation history (though current implementation is basic).
 - `data/vectordb/`: Stores the FAISS vector databases.
 - `requirements.txt`: Lists project dependencies.

-## 5. Potential Future Enhancements
+## 5. Special Features and Design Desions

+- **Custom Code Agent**: A versatile agent that generates and executes Python scripts based on the provided data.
-- **Persistent Conversation History**: Implement saving and loading of conversation history for a more continuous user experience.
+- **Conversation History**: Implemented saving and loading of conversation history for a more continuous user experience (Optional).
+- **Meta Data Filter**: Enhanced the Car Agent retrieval accuracy and precision by pre-processing the data to extract metadat and using that for filtering the search results.
+- **Cost Minimization**: Reduced LLM calls by using regex and other rule based decision making.

+## 6. Future Enhancements

+- **Conversation History and Persona Based State Management**
 - **Advanced Error Verification**: Enhance the Math Agent's verification capabilities.
 - **Asynchronous Operations**: For improved responsiveness, especially with multiple agent calls or I/O bound tasks.
 - **Dynamic Agent Selection**: Explore more sophisticated routing mechanisms, potentially using an LLM for routing if complexity grows.